South Node Eclipse Remediation + Rituals

 Taking salt baths can be a ritual activity, or just a mundane action.
 Either way, they are the primary remedial action I always recommend during Eclipses.

 Cleansing, organizing, and getting rid of old things are great Eclipse activities.
 Clean your house, garage, closets, car, or office desk.
 Get rid of clutter and old things you no longer have a use for.
-Bust out your copy of The Life-Changing Magic of Tidying Up, or order it at this time.
+Bust out your copy of The Life-Changing Magic of Tidying Up, or watch Marie Kondo’s Netflix series based on the book.

 Eclipses can be great opportunities to get RID of things and people you no longer want in your life.
 If there is a big project you’ve been avoiding and need to get done, and you’re feeling productive, it may be a good time to tackle that and do yourself the favor of getting it off your plate.
 Give yourself a literal or metaphorical enema.